Guatemala: Health

+In the 2024 Global Hunger Index (GHI), Guatemala ranks 81st out of 127 countries with sufficient data.
+Guatemala's GHI score is 18.8, which indicates a moderate level of hunger.

 Culture

 Guatemala City is home to many of the nation's libraries and museums, including the National Archives, the National Library, and the Museum of Archeology and Ethnology, which has an extensive collection of Maya artifacts.
 It also boasts private museums such as the Ixchel Museum of Indigenous Textiles and Clothing and the Museo Popol Vuh, which focuses on Maya archaeology.
 Both these museums are housed on the Universidad Francisco Marroquín campus.
 Most of the 329 municipalities in the country have at least a small museum.

 Art

 Guatemala has produced many indigenous artists who follow centuries-old Pre-Columbian traditions.
 Reflecting Guatemala's colonial and post-colonial history, encounters with multiple global art movements also have produced a wealth of artists who have combined the traditional primitivist or naive aesthetic with European, North American, and other traditions.

 The Escuela Nacional de Artes Plásticas "Rafael Rodríguez Padilla" is Guatemala's leading art school, and several leading indigenous artists, also graduates of that school, have work in the permanent collection of the Museo Nacional de Arte Moderno in the capital city.
 Contemporary Guatemalan artists who have gained reputations outside of Guatemala include Dagoberto Vásquez, Luis Rolando Ixquiac Xicara, Carlos Mérida, Aníbal López, Roberto González Goyri, and Elmar René Rojas.